 Your dentist will also be able to help you with your oral health care needs more effectively.
 This is also a great opportunity for you to sit down and talk to the dental team about concerns you may have.
 Whether your concerns are about dental fears or questions on financing options, your dentist and the rest of the team are there to assist you.

-If you have more questions about getting a comprehensive dental exam, please contact us at (587) 317‑9903.
-Talk to dental professionals and address any oral health related concerns you may have.
+If you have more questions about getting a comprehensive dental exam, please contact us at (587) 317-9903 and our team will address any oral health related concerns you may have.